YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ## Ground Types

-How can such an abstract type be useful?
-We shall at least see that its type parameters can be further instantiated, and together with an additional equation, to produce the familiar list type:
+The usual definition of the recursive list type can be decomposed into the two finer steps:  abstraction over self, and then instantiation by self with an additional equation to close the loop:
 ```ocaml
 module MyList = struct
   type ('a, 'b) t = Nil | Cons of 'a * 'b   (* 1 *)